-How does one prepare for a health profession at the University of Mississippi?
+How to prepare for a health profession at the University of Mississippi?

 There are courses and degrees preparing students for entering a health professional school.

-UM has a full-service Health Professions Advising Office, providing assistants to all students on campus no matter the health profession career interest.
+UM has a full-service Health Professions Advising Office that was named one of the top 7 in the nation by Science Times.
+They providing assistance to all students on campus no matter the health profession career interest.
 Our staff guides every step in preparation for the competitive admissions process to healthcare professional schools.

 Beyond advising, the HPAO office activities include 40+ events a year with health care professionals and admissions officers of healthcare schools.
+Their website provides the list of programs and services.
 They sponsor student health organizations, write letters of evaluation, host career fairs, coordinate mock interviews and practice admission exams, and help organize shadowing experiences.
-The office awards ~50 scholarships to students pursuing a health profession for close to $80,000 in support this year.
+The office awards ~50 scholarships to students pursuing a health profession for close to $90,000 in support a year.